Third-Party Claims in Texas Personal Injury Cases

 Litigation

-If a settlement cannot be reached, the case will enter the litigation phase, including filing a lawsuit, conducting discovery, and potentially going to trial.
-An experienced attorney is invaluable during this phase, advocating for your rights and presenting your case effectively.
+If a settlement cannot be reached, the case will proceed to the litigation phase, which includes filing a lawsuit, conducting discovery, and potentially going to trial.
+An experienced attorney is invaluable during this phase, as they advocate for your rights and present your case effectively.

 Time Limits for Filing Third-Party Claims in Texas